kennysong/tinysmpc/README.md

 # MicroSMPC

-A minimal implementation of secure multi-party computation in pure Python.
+A minimal implementation of secure multi-party computation, in pure Python!

+More useful for pedagogical rather than practical purposes.

 ## Overview

+The goal is to allow multiple users/machines to collaboratively compute a function over their secret data (e.g. average, equality, logistic regression), while not exposing anyone's secret data.

 Create a few `VirtualMachines`.